cornell-zhang/heterocl/docs/api.md

   return b

 B = hcl.compute((10,), lambda x: myfun(A[x]), inline = True)
-# the above line is equvilant to
+# the above line is equivalent to
 for x in range(0, 10):
   B[x] = A[x] + A[x] + A[x]

 B = hcl.map((10,), lambda x: myfunc(A[x]), inline = False)
-# the above line is equvilant to
+# the above line is equivalent to
 for x in range(0, 10):
   B[x] = 0
   for i in range(0, 3):